Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/expr.md

     N26 --> C26
 ```

-`akarin.Expr` uses a slightly modified syntax
+`akarin.Expr` extends the standard Vapoursynth expression syntax
+by adding an additional operator
-to make these values more human-readable,
+that makes these values more human-readable,
 while also allowing you to pass
 a theoretically arbitrary number
 of clips.
+This operator is `srcN`,
+where `N` is the index value.

 ```mermaid
 %%{